FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 for the vhost tests.
 The vertical axis has always the same values, zoomed into the interesting part of the search space.
-The faint blue vertical lines separate the phases of MDR search.
+The faint blue vertical lines separate the phases of MLRsearch.
 The bound lines are sloped just to help locate the previous value, in reality the bounds are updated instantly at the end of the measurement.